Find resources, information and contact information for POSC 395 below.

 How do I apply for an internship?

 If you are interested in obtaining an internship during the academic year (during the fall, spring, or summer semester), please contact the Unruh Institute via email (email@example.com) to schedule an interview with the Unruh Institute Manager.
+Ahead of the meeting, please fill out the current Student Interest Form; the Fall 2022 Student Interest Form will be opened later this spring.
 During the appointment, the Unruh Institute Manager will provide you with some available internship opportunities based on your political and public service interests.

 Students: All provider correspondence is handled through the Unruh Institute Student Programs Manager.